Measuring impact with article metrics

 Researchers, funders, and institutions are increasingly interested in the impact of their work.
 Article-level metrics help authors to assess this by enabling you to gain a better understanding of the reach of your published research and the attention it is receiving.

-Introducing the Altmetric Attention Score
+What is the Altmetric Attention Score?

-Altmetric Attention Scores are tracked and collated mentions and shares of journal articles and other outputs (such as data sets) across traditional and social media outlets, blogs, public policy documents, post-publication peer-review forums, and online reference managers.
+Altmetric Attention Scores are tracked and collated mentions and shares of journal articles and other outputs (such as data sets) across traditional and social media outlets, blogs, public policy documents, patent citations, post-publication peer-review forums, and online reference managers.

 Altmetric LLP, who provide the data, collect article-level metrics and the online conversations around articles on Taylor & Francis Online, by tracking scholarly and non-scholarly online indicators to give an indicator of digital impact and reach.
 “Mentions” that contain links to any version of the same article are picked up and collated.
 The result is the Altmetric Attention Score.